cheshire-cat-ai/core/README.md

 This project follows the **PEP8** naming convention for all backend code.
 Please ensure that your contributions adhere to this standard.

+## Credits

+Logo image generated with MidJourney, prompted by [Edgars Romanovskis](https://www.linkedin.com/in/edgars-romanovskis-b28826259/)

+## Which way to go?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <p align="center">